NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

 ### Run Method Enhancements
 The value and units for arguments can be retrieved in the run section.
 Generally units should stay in SI, unless a log message or register value needs IP.
 In that case, conversion should be done just for the message(s).

-Below is same code that manipulates and reports values related to a user argument
+Below is an example run method that manipulates and reports values related to a user argument

 ``` ruby
   # define what happens when the measure is run